IVRL/FG-NIC/README.md

     - To try different fidelty map inputs and outputs, you can use the `--fidelity_input` and `--fidelity_output` arguments;
     - To try different downsampling methods, you can use the `--downsample` argument which takes value in `'bicubic', 'bilinear', 'nearest'`;
     - For ablation study, you can use the `--ablation` argument which takes value in `'spatialmultiplication' 'residualmechanism' 'spatialaddition' 'channelmultiplication' 'channelconcatenation'`;
-    - **Note**: For more details of ablation study models, please refer to our paper.
+    - **Note**: For more details on the ablation study models, please refer to our paper.

 ## Results
-Except results in our main paper and supplementary materials, we illustrate the performances of the proposed method on other classification network (e.g. AlexNet in figure below on the left) and restoration network (e.g. MemNet in figure below on the right).
-The performances of the proposed method on other networks are similar to that on ResNet-50 and DnCNN in our paper, which demonstrates the proposed method is model-agnostic which can be used by other networks.
+Aside from the results in our main paper and supplementary material, we also illustrate the performance of the proposed method on other classification (e.g. AlexNet in the figure below on the left) and restoration networks (e.g. MemNet in the figure below on the right).
+The performance of the proposed method on other networks parallels that on ResNet-50 and DnCNN in our paper.
+This shows that the proposed method is model-agnostic and can be used on other networks.

 <p align="center">
   <img src="materials/alexnet-dncnn.svg" width="350px"/>
   <img src="materials/resnet50-memnet.svg" width="350px"/>
 </p>

-Above figure on the left: Classification results with the AlexNet classification and DnCNN restoration network, on Caltech-256 dataset, for various setups.
+The above figure on the left: Classification results with the AlexNet classification network and the DnCNN restoration network, on the Caltech-256 dataset, for various setups.
 The solid lines indicate testing directly on noisy images.
 The dashed lines indicate testing with the DnCNN restoration preprocessing step.
-Best viewed on screen.
-Above figure on the right: Classification results with the ResNet-50 classification and MemNet restoration network, on Caltech-256 dataset, for various setups.
+The above figure on the right: Classification results with the ResNet-50 classification network and the MemNet restoration network, on the Caltech-256 dataset, for various setups.
 The solid lines indicate testing directly on noisy images.
-The dashed lines indicate testing with the DnCNN rest.
+The dashed lines indicate testing with the MemNet restoration preprocessing step.

-### Extended experimental results (CUB-200-2011)
+### Extended Experimental Results (CUB-200-2011)

 The CUB-200-2011 dataset is an image dataset of 200 bird species.
 There are 5994 training images and 5794 test images.
-We randomly chose 20 percent of training set for validation.
+We randomly chose 20 percent of the training set for validation.
-The results is given in the table below.
+The results are given in the table below.

 <table>
     <tr>